These lecture notes accompany my lectures

 For erythropoietin signal processing, there is a easy-to-grasp real-world example.
 The mutation Val617Phe in JAK2 results in continuous activation of this kinase, feigning continuous presence of EPO or other growth factors.
 This mutation is common in a group of myeloproliferative diseases including Polycythemia vera.
 In Polycythemia vera, overproduction of red blood cells has a blood-thickening effect, greatly increasing the risk of thrombosis.

 It is important to note that only a tiny fraction of mutations in proto-oncogenes have an activating effect.
 Usually, the opposite is true: mutations result in proteins that don't work anymore (loss-of-function).
 In that case, the only result is that the respective cell loses its ability to react to a growth factor.
+For the organisma as a whole, that is inconsequential, as we have an abundance of other cells we can rely on.
 Therefore, loss-of-function mutations in proto-oncogenes are irrelevant for carcinogenesis.
 Only the rare gain-of-function mutations are able to transform a proto-oncogene into an oncogene.